QuantEcon/lecture-python-programming.myst/lectures/debugging.md

 Why?

-* Because the debugging information provided by the interpreter is often less useful than the information on possible errors you have in your head when writing code.
+* Because the debugging information provided by the interpreter is often less useful than what can be provided by a well written error message.
-* Because errors causing execution to stop are frustrating if you're in the middle of a large computation.
+* Because errors that cause execution to stop interrupt workflows.
 * Because it reduces confidence in your code on the part of your users (if you are writing for others).